CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-access-object-storage-as-a-filesystem-using-s3fs.md

 In preparation.
 There are several factors need to be considered:

--   Deployment of s3fs will install git, gcc along with make and fuse (for full list of packages, please refer to [s3fs GitHub site](//github.com/s3fs-fuse/s3fs-fuse))
+-   Deployment of s3fs will install Git, gcc along with Make and Fuse (for full list of packages, please refer to [s3fs GitHub site](//github.com/s3fs-fuse/s3fs-fuse))

 -   Mountpoint for the Object Storage filesystem